|

 Photo by Yalla Surf Shop.

 Another small store in the heart of Taghazout village.
-Yalla Surf has quality boards and wetties for hire for great prices.
+Yalla Surf has quality boards and wetties for hire at great prices.

 The owner also offers surf lessons for 300dh (€30) a pop – board and wetty included.
 So if you’re a beginner surfer in Taghazout, Yalla Surf is your one-stop shop.